Southampton-RSG-Training/dirac-intro-to-mpi/_episodes/09-porting-serial-to-mpi.md

 A good place to start is to consider the nature of the data within this computation, and what we need to achieve.

 For a number of iterative steps, currently the code computes the next set of values for the entire stick.
-So at a high level one approach using MPI would be to split this computation by dividing the stick into sections, and have a separate rank responsible for each section which computes iterations for its given section.
+So at a high level one approach using MPI would be to split this computation by dividing the stick into sections each with a number of slices, and have a separate rank responsible for computing iterations for those slices within its given section.
 Essentially then, for simplicity we may consider each section a stick on its own, with either two neighbours at touching boundaries (for middle sections of the stick), or one touching boundary neighbour (for sections at the beginning and end of the stick).

 We might also consider subdividing the number of iterations, and parallelise across these instead.